hikari-py/hikari/docs/guide/environment/index.md

 An **IDE (Integrated Development Environment)** is where you will write and manage your code.

-While any editor will work, **Visual Studio Code** is recommended for its simplicity, speed, and excellent Python tooling.
+While any editor will work, **Visual Studio Code** or **PyCharm** is recommended for their simplicity, speed, and excellent Python tooling.

 | Editor | Documented |
 |--------|------------|